Adam Vojtěch: Early career

-Vojtěch was head of the Všehrd Lawyers' Association from 2010–12, before working as a lawyer for Mafra, the media group that is a subsidiary of Babiš' Agrofert business empire.
+Vojtěch was head of the Všehrd Lawyers' Association from 2010 to 2012, before working as a lawyer for Mafra, the media group that is a subsidiary of Babiš' Agrofert business empire.
 From 2014 to 2017 Vojtěch worked as Babiš' private secretary while he was Minister of Finance.

 Political career

 Early political career

 Since 2015, Vojtěch has been the chairman of the supervisory board of the state-owned enterprise State Printer of Cenin.

 In September 2016, the Czech government appointed him a member of the board of directors of the General Health Insurance Company (VZP), a position he held until January 2018.
 In March 2021, Vojtěch became the chair of the VZP board, but left in May due to his re-appointment as a minister.

 Vojtěch was a member of the Civic Democratic Party (ODS) from 2012 to 2018, though he has also said he suspended his membership in 2014.
 In June 2018, his ODS membership was canceled by the party due to his cooperation with the Communist Party in the framework of the Second Cabinet of Andrej Babiš.